-All you have to do is revamp the pallets by replacing bad boards with new ones and attach two wooden legs on the sides below to make it stand.
-Paint the pallet, label or design it to your liking and you’re done!
+All you have to do is revamp the pallets by replacing bad boards with new ones and attach two wooden legs on the sides below to make them stand.
+Paint the pallet, label, or design it to your liking and you’re done!

 While you may think we’re presenting the idea to look easy, we agree that working with pallets is almost always a challenge.
 But if you have a pallet breaker this project will get a lot easier!
 (Learn more about DIY pallet breakers here.)